 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
 Gains or losses on derecognition are determined by comparing proceeds with carrying amount.
-These are included in the statement of profit and loss within other expenses.
+These are included in profit or loss within other expenses.